SarKaa/jailm8-windows/README.md

 # tools included
 I have pre-compiled the following programs, and they will be downloaded automatically when needed.

-•Project sandcastle android
+• Project sandcastle android

-•Project sandcastle linux
+• Project sandcastle linux

 libimobiledevice programs (precompiled .net version):

-  •irecovery
+  • irecovery

-  •iproxy
+  • iproxy

-  •idevicename
+  • idevicename

-  •ideviceinfo
+  • ideviceinfo

  (not all libimobiledevice utilites are included in the app itself, but can be used with the "diy" command, see below)